Mildred Allen (soprano)

 Mildred Allen (October 26, 1929 – May 15, 2021) was an American operatic soprano who had an active career during the 1950s and 1960s.
 She notably was a regular performer at the Metropolitan Opera between 1957 and 1962.
 She later became a member of the voice faculty at Birmingham-Southern College where she taught from 1987–2009.

 Biography

+Early life and education

 Allen grew up in Mississippi and Tennessee and studied piano as a child.
 She attended the University of Mississippi where she earned a B.A. of Music in 1954 and then pursued graduate studies at the New England Conservatory in Boston, earning a master's degree in Vocal Performance in 1956.
 While in Boston she studied under impresario and conductor, Boris Goldovsky.
 She made her professional opera debut at the age of 24 on August 6, 1956 portraying the title role in the first staged production of Lukas Foss's Griffelkin at the Tanglewood Music Festival.